 So what is the difference between RPA and VBA?
 Are they not the same?
 One of the most crucial features distinguishing RPA from VBA is that bots can be used within multiple applications while VBA is used within Microsoft Office Suite.
 Another thing that makes using VBA challenging within complex processes is that macros cannot automate the gathering and input of data into Excel workbooks.
 Let’s imagine you need to collect this data from various sources, not from one single list or source.
 Then the process becomes even more labor intensive.

-To have a better vision of all the key distinctive features of RPA and VBA we prepared a simple comparison table:
+To have a better vision of all the key distinctive features of RPA and VBA we have prepared a simple comparison table:

 Arguably RPA has a number of advantages over VBA.
 Mostly these advantages are applicable when we deal with processes that stand out of Excel spreadsheets.
 Nevertheless, it does not mean that using RPA excludes Excel workflow and vice versa.